lewi0239/Financial-Planning-Case-Study/README.md

 - **Registered Education Savings Plan (RESP)**: Elizabeth may recommend an RESP for Marry’s education savings.
 RESPs offer tax-deferred growth and potential government matching through the Canada Education Savings Grant (CESG), which is beneficial for Canadian families saving for education.
 - **RRSP and TFSA Strategy**: John and Jane’s plan will consider contributions to RRSPs and TFSAs, balancing the tax benefits and potential growth of each to maximize their retirement savings.

----

-This README now has all the elements needed to present the project clearly, with a focus on the Canadian financial planning context.